Sarah Phillips (fashion designer): Career

 Lisa Anderson of the Chicago Tribune states that "Phillips' clean, classic designs in suits and separates, her high-quality workmanship and her relatively affordable ($400 to $1,500) prices attracted store buyers."
 Her sales doubled between her first and second years of business.

-Phillips decided to take a break from designing in order to spend more time with her family.
+Phillips, took a hiatus, from designing, in order to spend more time with her family and continued with her illustration.
 Phillips announced she would be relaunching her line in 2013.
 Her new collection consisted of "40 special-occasion pieces made of silk and cashmere" and a scaled-back business model; the line was sold only through trunk shows to her private clients and her website.

 1993 Inaugural Ball gown

-Hillary Clinton, then the First Lady of Arkansas, wore a pale yellow silk suit designed by Phillips to the 1992 Democratic National Convention at Madison Square Garden, where her husband accepted the Democratic nomination for President of the United States.
+Hillary Clinton, then the First Lady of Arkansas, wore a pale yellow silk suit designed by Phillips, to the 1992 Democratic National Convention, at Madison Square Garden, where her husband William Jefferson Clinton, then Governor of Arkansas, accepted the Democratic nomination for President of the United States.

-When Hillary Rodham Clinton tapped the virtually unknown, 37-year-old designer to whip up her inaugural gown, she was christened “7th Avenue’s Cinderella” and was overwhelmed by an avalanche of publicity.